2024 Final Grades: Goalkeepers

 Bixby‘s 2023 was a trashfire.
 It’s difficult to tell whether she can rebound from that.

-Neither Kozal nor Asman got real minutes, so it’s impossible to tell what they are or where they stand on the depth chart other than “low”.
+Neither Kozal nor Asman got real minutes, so it’s impossible to tell what they are or where they stand on the depth chart other than “low” but they got too few to stick ans were released.

 ALL of them – at least the three we know anything about – appear to be supremely average NWSL keepers.